Chapter 5 : I like my job.

 The clock across the room reads half eleven.
 The minute hand ticks by so slowly that I swear someone’s frozen time.
 This is seriously just painful.
 My brain is exhausted, my head pounds, and I feel the tiredness seeping into the muscles of my lower neck, but I can’t fall asleep.

 My eyes must travel around the room twenty times, absorbing every tiny detail in an effort to entertain myself.
 It’s just an ordinary living room, to be honest.
-A couch, a few extra chairs, a coffee table, a bookshelf - nothing exciting.
+A sofa, a few extra chairs, a coffee table, a bookshelf - nothing exciting.

 I sigh and stretch my arms a bit, taking the intermediary route.
 Louis glances at me and stops with the anxious rubbing, settling instead for leaning forward on his elbows.